List of ambassadors of the United States to Saudi Arabia

+The United States ambassador to Saudi Arabia is the official representative of the president of the United States to the head of state of Saudi Arabia.

 The United States recognized the government of King Ibn Saud in 1931, but it was not until 1939 when it appointed its first U.S. ambassador to Saudi Arabia, Bert Fish, then resident in Cairo and ambassador to Egypt.
 Fish made one trip down to Jeddah in 1940 to meet the King and present his credentials, but it was not until after his mission was terminated that a legation was established there on May 1, 1942.

-The position was most recently occupied by John Abizaid from June 16, 2019 to January 20, 2021.
-He presented his credentials to King Salman on June 16, 2019.
+The ambassador holds the title Ambassador Extraordinary and Plenipotentiary.